Dynamic Mean-Field Theory for Continuous Random Networks: Introduction

 In the case $\boldsymbol{A}(x,y)=\boldsymbol{B}(x,y)=\boldsymbol{U}\left( x,y\right) =0$, the SFT associated with the network (\ref{Continuous_Network} ) corresponds to a moment-generating functional of\ the form

 where the term $S_{0}\left[ \boldsymbol{h},\widetilde{\boldsymbol{h}}\right] $ plays the role of free action and the term

 controls the interaction between the fields $\widetilde{\boldsymbol{h}} $,$\boldsymbol{h}$; here $\left\langle \cdot,\cdot\right\rangle $ is the usual inner product on the Hilbert space $L^{2}\left( \Omega\times\mathbb{R},d\mu dt\right) $.
-In this article, we develop mathematically rigorous, continuous versions of the mean-field theory approximation and the double-copy system that allow us to derive a condition for criticality of networks of type (\ref{Continuous_Network}) via the largest Lyapunov exponent.
+This article has two goals.
+The first one is to develop mathematically rigorous, continuous versions of the mean-field theory approximation and the double-copy system.
 It is essential to mention that the methods based on the stationary phase approximation cannot be used here because we are dealing with oscillatory integrals on infinite dimensional spaces like $L^{2}\left( \Omega\times\Omega\right) $.
 We used white noise calculus techniques, the Bochner-Minlos theorem, and Gaussian measures in Hilbert spaces.
 To the best of our knowledge the approach presented here is completely new.